abhishekjachak21/Full-Stack-Blog-Web-App/README.md

 Hii.
-This is blogger application.
+This is mega blogger application.

 # Mega-Blog App | React.js, Redux.js, Tailwind, AppWrite
 • Implemented responsive design with Tailwind CSS, achieving a seamless user experience and a 25% reduction in